 CMYK stands for cyan, magenta, yellow and key, the pigments used in ink cartridges to form a full spectrum of colors.
 In printed materials, this wide range of blending helps to form a quality image containing complex hues.

-Computers, however, operate a little differently.
+Computers, however, operate a little differently than print.
 RGB stands for red, green and blue, and is the ideal color model for viewing on screens.
 Each image pixel on your computer or phone screen is a light source, and projects a combination of the primary colors to form a final beam of light.
-Long story short, RGB should always be your choice for online image optimization.
+Long story short, RGB should always be your color mode choice for online image optimization.

 8-Bit Versus 16-Bit